SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 		* France was baaad: A31
 		* The Enlightment happpened (need quote?)
 Which seeks to BOP
 			* French Rev shaked europe A27
 			* napolean tried to spread ideas of the revolution A26
 			* How did he fade?
-(FIND QUOTE: "He got balance-of-powered" This is in mason.
-Search for the word "banished")
+He got balance-of-powered A32 again b/c he was being too good at this emperor-not-an-emperor thing.
 		* Net positive?
 Hard to tell.
 But!
 At that time, this was natural and inevitable: we got from Louis to Louis, but it is from A31 Louis to A30 better Louis
 * This whole sherade is the best possible outcome anyways
 	* Its advantageous to do business instead of doing brute territorialism A12, which BOP prevents (sharing! balance! best interest!)